 - You can manually change your permalink URL by editing the post-slug (see above).

 Learn how to set up and use permalinks in WordPress here:

-This feature displays a list of all registered authors on your site and allows you to change the post author attribute by selecting a new author from the drop-down menu …
+The Post Author section displays a list of all registered site members with author privileges and lets you change the author of the post by selecting a new post author from the drop-down menu …

-Note: This feature only displays on your post if you have multiple persons assigned the role of author on your website.
+Note: This section only displays on your post editing area if you have multiple persons assigned the role of author on your website.